 You may be familiar with the concept of translation memories – databases of source language sentences paired with the corresponding expressions in the target language.
 When translators work on your content in a translation management system, such as Phrase, they get existing translations offered for every source phrase found in the database.
 This saves time and effort for the translator and increases consistency.

 As soon as the translator encounters new text, machine translation can be a useful productivity tool.
-The translator would start with a translation provided by an MT engine via Phrase’s Autopilot.
+The translator would start with a translation provided by an MT engine via Phrase’s Autofill.
 If only minor edits are required, this can be more efficient than translating from scratch.
 Notice the hedges “if” and “can” – in many instances, translators will insist that they can translate faster than they can edit questionable output from machine translation engines.
 Thus, if you want to try using MT for actual translations, involve the translators in test runs and let them choose the engine that produces the most promising results for them.
 And then – be sure to leave further decisions on actual translation issues up to them.

 History of Machine Translation Systems